gdarko/wp-vimeo-videos/readme.txt

 10. GravityForms Integration (PRO version)

 == Changelog ==

+= Version 1.9.3 =
+- Fix issue with failing Vimeo connection related to the vimeo-php library SSL certificate

 = Version 1.9.2 =
 - Added ability to cleanly close / stop the upload operation when closing the upload modal